Technology of Few-Layer Graphene Production

 Minimization of Defects

-Acoustic resonance allows for the gentle separation of graphite into low-layer fragments without damaging the carbon lattice structure
+Acoustic resonance allows for the gentle separation of graphite into few-layer fragments without damaging the carbon lattice structure

 High Homogeneity